 Close the Loan

 Just as in a traditional mortgage, closing includes signing all final documentation.
 Once complete, the home is yours, and remodeling work can begin congratulations!

 After closing and getting the keys, the clock is ticking to complete any renovations.
 If the home is vacant, this makes the contractor’s job easier, but you must monitor their progress and ensure it is on track to be completed within the allowed timeframe.
 Additionally, be prepared for periodic lender inspections along the way.

 What Improvements Can You Make?

-Since this loan helps investors improve their properties for occupancy, it is important to understand the eligible repairs you can make on your property with the loan money you receive.
+Since this loan helps investors improve their properties for occupancy, it is important to understand the eligible repairs you can make with the loan money you receive.
 Below is an overview of the types of home improvements covered.